 Collection Settings

-The Collection tab is used to determine when and how the system will administer the test, along with the methods used to collect the students’ responses.
+Choose Collection from the Students/Collection toggle at the top of the screen to determine when and how the system administers the test, along with the methods used to collect the students’ responses.

 Available Dates

-The start and end dates determine when the test is available for teachers.
+Set a Start Date and an End Date determine when the test is available for teachers.
 The dates do not affect scanning.

 Print Settings